jserv/tlsf-bsd/README.md

 -----
 This code was based on the TLSF 1.4 spec and documentation found at:
     http://www.gii.upv.es/tlsf/main/docs

+Reference:
+    M. Masmano, I. Ripoll, A. Crespo, and J. Real.
+    TLSF: a new dynamic memory allocator for real-time systems.
+    In Proc.
+ECRTS (2004), IEEE Computer Society, pp. 79-86.

 This implementation was written to the specification of the document, therefore no GPL restrictions apply.